BDC Hamburger Icon

 TipBottom line

-Write your brand story early on in your marketing process, and use that narrative to guide the rest of your marketing strategies.
+Write your brand story early in your marketing process and use that narrative to guide the rest of your digital marketing strategies.

 Elements of a compelling brand story

-• Simple and meaningful language: Potential customers should be able to easily read and understand your brand story in any form it takes on.
-You never want to ostracize your audience by using wording, phrases or jargon that isn’t common language.
-Meaningful language includes words that evoke emotion from your customers.
-Don’t just use buzzwords, though.
-Make your messaging genuine.
+• Simple and meaningful language: Potential customers should be able to easily read and understand your brand story in all its forms.
+Don’t exclude your audience by using words, phrases, buzzwords or jargon that won’t authentically resonate with them.
+Instead, use meaningful language designed to evoke emotion and build brand intimacy.

 • A mission statement: Your brand’s story should state your company’s mission.
 You want people to love your company and what it stands for, not just the products you sell.
-Make sure your company’s mission statement is somewhere easy to access on your website.
+Ensure your company’s mission statement is easily accessible on your website.

 How to improve your storytelling